cldr-steven-matison/Streams-Processing-Hands-on-Lab/Module2/README.md

 ## Getting Started in SSB

-1. Fork this repo and import your repo as a project in Sql Stream Builder
+1. Import the [SSB-HOL-Fraud Repo](https://github.com/cldr-steven-matison/Streams-Processing-Hands-on-Lab/tree/main/SSB-HOL-Fraud) as a project in your Sql Stream Builder.
-2. Within your project Create and Activate an Environment with a key value pair for your userid -> username
+2. Within your project Create and Activate an Environment Variable with a key value pair for your userid -> username.
 6. Inspect/Add Data Sources.
-You may need to re-add Kafka.
+You may need to re-add Kafka or Kudu Catalog Data Sources.
 The Hive data source should work out of the box.
 7. Inspect/Add Virtual Kafka Tables.
-You can edit the existing tables against your kafka data source and correct topics.
-Just be sure to choose right topics and detect schema before save.
+Be sure to choose right topics and detect schema before Save will work.

 ***

+## Execution of Jobs:

+Warning: These are not full ssb jobs.
+These jobs are samples you execute each statements one at a time.

+1. Execute the SELECT * FROM [virtual table].
+This will confirm that you have results for next step.
+Be patient, if this is your first job may take some time (1-2 minutes) to report results.
+2. Execute the CREATE TABLE Statement.
+This will create the virtual table in ssb_default namespace.
+It will not create the table in IMPALA.
+3. Execute the INSERT INTO SELECT statement.
+Be Patient.
+This will create the impala table and begin reporting results shortly.
+Stop the job after results are polling.
+4. Lastly, execute the final select.
+These results are from IMPALA.

+***

 ## Modifications to Jobs

+remove this if no notes needed per job

 Note:  current repo should not require any job modifications.